 - Removing only part of the lower tract.
 After this surgery, a person can have bowel movements as before, but they may still experience UC.

 - Creating a new rectum from the small intestine.
 The surgeon then attaches this to the anus.
 The person can still use the bathroom, but they need to wear a bag initially, as the new rectum heals.
 They may still experience UC.

 See a doctor about any UC symptoms that spark concern.
-Persistent diarrhea lasting longer than 48 hours, for example, signifies something more serious than a typical bug.
+Persistent diarrhea lasting longer than 48 hours, for example, signifies something more serious than a minor flare-up.

 As the symptoms of UC are often similar to those of other chronic bowel diseases, such as irritable bowel disease, the doctor will need to rule out similar illnesses.

 To reach a diagnosis, a doctor looks at the person’s family history, their symptoms, and the results of a physical exam and, sometimes, a colonoscopy.